 Your doctor will ask about your symptoms and examine you.
-He or she may also ask you about your medical history.
 Your doctor will want to determine the cause, size and thickness of your burn, and whether you have inhaled smoke or chemical fumes.

-Treatment for burns depends on their severity.
-You can treat superficial and minor partial-thickness burns that are caused by heat yourself at home.
+Treatment for burns depends on how severe they are.
+You can treat superficial and minor partial-thickness burns caused by heat yourself at home.
 However, seek urgent medical help from your GP or an accident and emergency department in a hospital for:

-Also seek medical help for advice if you're not sure about the extent of a burn or how to deal with it.
+If you're not sure about the extent of a burn or how to deal with it, seek medical help for advice.

-Don't burst any blisters that form on your burn because this makes them more likely to become infected.
-If you cover the burn with cling film, it may reduce pain and speed healing.
+Don't apply any ointments or creams to a burn.
+It's also important not to burst any blisters that form on your burn because this makes them more likely to become infected.
+If you cover the burn with cling film, it may reduce pain and prevent an infection.

-There are a range of dressings available, such as hydrocolloid, silicon nylon, polyurethane ﬁlm and biosynthetic dressings as well as antimicrobial dressings that contain silver, but there isn't any strong scientific evidence to support their use.
-If you feel you need to use a dressing, ask your pharmacist or doctor for advice.
+There are a range of dressings available, such as hydrocolloid, silicon nylon, polyurethane ﬁlm and biosynthetic dressings as well as antimicrobial dressings that contain silver.
+However, there isn't any strong scientific evidence to support their use for superficial and partial thickness burns.
+If you feel you need to use a dressing, ask your pharmacist for advice.

 For answers to frequently asked questions on this topic, see FAQs.